timcrutchley/timcrutchley/README.md

 Full-Stack Developer
 --------------------

-* 🌍  I'm based in Alberta
+* 🌍  I'm based in British Columbia (Canada)
-* 🧠  I'm learning React
+* 🧠  I'm focusing on mastering backend APIs
-* 🤝  I'm open to collaborating on Machine Learning, Full Stack applications
+* 🤝  I'm open to collaborating on Full Stack applications
 * ⚡  A creative eye for design.
 Enjoy being involved in the early stages.

 ### Skills